arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 Before installing the Arduino PLC IDE you need to install all the required tools to make it work on your computer.
 Once you have downloaded the Arduino PLC IDE Tools executable, double-click on it and follow the installation instructions.

-Once the installation is finished, all the required drivers, libraries and arduino cores will be installed and ready to be used.
+Once the installation is finished, all the required drivers, libraries and Arduino cores will be installed and ready to be used.
 Your computer is now ready to install the Arduino PLC IDE.

 ***It is possible that during the installation some windows terminals will be opened and closed by the installation program.
 Do not worry about it, those windows are required by the program to install all the tools that your computer needs**